 Pharmaceutical compounding as we know today has grown exponentially since its origin – creating greater complexities than ever before.
 Drug compounding was once the job of local community pharmacists – preparing personalized medications based on patient-specific needs.
 More recently, the industry experienced a growth in mass production of compounded drugs due an increase in cost.
 As a result, today, drugs are primarily compounded on a much larger scale – focusing on given formulas.
-This drive for larger-scale production decreases individual prescription cost, yet leads to concerns of drug quality and patient safety.
+This drive for larger-scale production decreases individual prescription cost, yet leads to concerns of drug quality standards and patient safety.

 Compounded drugs developed by both compounding pharmacies and outsourcing facilities must meet Federal quality standards.
 Sections 503A and 503B of the FDCA are in place to ensure product quality is met.